Junk drawers have a bad reputation. Is it deserved?

 The more stuff that lands in there, the harder your maintenance appointment will be.
 Keep it reasonable, and have a finite list of categories that belong there.

 Also each category shouldn’t be too large.
 If you end up with 100 batteries, think about assigning a space elsewhere for them.
-If you are regularly putting things in there which belong elsewhere, it’s unnecessary double-handling and will sink the drawer into mayhem territory faster than necessary.
+If you are regularly putting things in there which belong elsewhere, it’s unnecessary double-handling.

 In line with my opening statement that nobody should be housing junk, the main thing wrong with junk drawers is their title.
 Call it a junk drawer and people are more likely to put junk in it.